Saint Thomas Academy

 Saint Thomas Academy (abbr.
-STA), originally known as St. Thomas Aquinas Seminary and formerly known as St. Thomas Military Academy, is the only all-male, Catholic, college-preparatory, military high school in Minnesota.
-It is located in Mendota Heights near Saint Paul.
-The Academy has a middle school (grades 6-8) and a high school (grades 9-12).
+STA), originally known as St. Thomas Aquinas Seminary and formerly known as St. Thomas Military Academy, is an all-male, Catholic military high school in Mendota Heights, Minnesota.
+The academy has a middle school (grades 6–8) and a high school (grades 9–12).
 The high school students are required to participate in military leadership classes, as the school was previously part of Army JROTC.
 Its sister school, Convent of the Visitation, is located across the street.
 Many classes and after-school activities involve both schools.
 It is located within the Archdiocese of Saint Paul and Minneapolis.

 History

 Saint Thomas Academy was first founded as Saint Thomas Seminary by Archbishop John Ireland on September 8, 1885.
 STA became a U.S. Army school in 1905, and, in 1916, part of the Junior Reserve Officers' Training Corps (JROTC).
 In 1922, the Seminary's Academic Department separated into College of St. Thomas and St. Thomas Military Academy.
 Later, in 1965, the school moved to its current campus in Mendota Heights (though in a smaller iteration).
 A middle school was added in 1971, composing of seventh and eighth grades.
 STA closed its boarding school program in 1974.
 In 2015, the school separated from the JROTC, though it retained its military curriculum and required courses.
-The inaugural sixth grade class joined the Academy in 2017.
+The inaugural sixth grade class joined the academy in 2017.